joenilKK/crawlee-crawler/README.md

 - **Headless Mode**: Run browser in headless mode
 - **Timeout**: Timeout for page operations in milliseconds
 - **Output Filename**: Custom filename for the output (optional)
+- **Manual Mode**: Enable manual intervention for handling challenges/captchas
+- **Scraper-Only Mode**: Enable scraper-only mode to scrape specific URLs instead of crawling

+### Scraper-Only Mode Settings
+- **URLs to Scrape**: List of specific URLs to scrape (required when Scraper-Only Mode is enabled)
+- **Custom Selectors**: Custom CSS selectors for data extraction in scraper-only mode
+  - `doctorName`: CSS selector for doctor names
+  - `position`: CSS selector for positions/specialties
+  - `phoneLinks`: CSS selector for phone number links
+  - `doctorCards`: CSS selector for doctor card containers
+  - Add any custom fields you need for your specific use case

 ### Cloudflare Bypass Settings
 - **Enable Cloudflare Bypass**: Enable Cloudflare challenge bypass using stealth techniques